opensearch-project/documentation-website/_search-plugins/search-relevance/index.md

 # Compare search results

 Compare search results is an experimental feature.
-Therefore, we do not recommend to use it in a production environment.
 For updates on the progress of Compare search results and other search relevance features, or if you want to leave feedback that could help improve the feature, join the [discussion on the OpenSearch forum](https://forum.opensearch.org/t/feedback-experimental-feature-compare-search-results/11331).
 {: .warning}

 Compare search results is the first search relevance feature in OpenSearch.
 It lets you compare search results from two queries side by side to determine if one query produces better results than the other.
 Using this tool, you can evaluate search quality through experimenting with queries.